yid164/Aimsio-Java-Programming-Assignment/README.md

 ## Important Notes
 * Follow the design patterns used in the code and separate your logic from UI as much as possibe.
 * Make sure your code is readable and easy to follow.
+* Make sure to refer to Vaadin Framework documentation as needed.
+    * Hint: using `FileDownloader` in Vaadin might help for the second part of this assignment: https://vaadin.com/docs/v8/framework/articles/LettingTheUserDownloadAFile.html
 * If we need to do other steps to run your application, in addition to `mvn jetty:run`, please include them in your submission.